-This was originally posted here, but I want to repost it as October is here again already.
+This was originally posted here, but I want to repost it as October is here again already, with updated information.

 And you know what?
 I’m kind of okay with that.

 Of course, I don’t diminish the impact that breast cancer can have on a woman and her family – my son’s grandmother is a breast cancer survivor, in fact.
-Nor do I ignore the need for awareness for a disease that has the second highest incidence rate to prostrate cancer (2009* (*updated) most recently data available), affecting nearly 200k women directly, each year.
+Nor do I ignore the need for awareness for a disease that has the highest incidence rate (2012* (*updated) most recently data available) – moving ahead of prostate cancer, affecting nearly 200k women directly, each year, which you can get more information about at the Avon Foundation site, “All for the Breast”, among other places.
 I just have a problem with the monetization of the awareness.

 Have you guys ever heard of “pinkwashing”?
 It’s a controversial variation of cause marketing that focuses on breast cancer & how *some* of the companies using the pink ribbon & BCA may not be doing it for pure motives.
 I emphasis *some* because I want to impress that not ALL companies releasing special products for BCAM have ulterior motives – but you know what they say about “bad apples” and all (*did you know that metaphor is actually true?).
 Anyway…